spro/nalgene/README.md

 ## Values

-Sometimes you don't want to ignore the specific words in a sentence, for example to capture the location in a sentence like "how is the weather in boston".
-Values, marked with a dollar sign as `$value`, are an extension of phrases that also include their regular word tokens in the tree.
+Sometimes you need to capture the specific words in a sentence, for example to capture the location in a sentence like "how is the weather in boston".
+Values, marked with a dollar sign as `$value`, are a type of leaf node that capture the regular word tokens in the tree.

 ```
 %getWeather